Kasey Kahne: Red Bull Racing (2011)

 On April 13, 2010, Kahne announced that he would be leaving Richard Petty Motorsports at the end of the 2010 season to race in 2012 with Hendrick Motorsports, driving the No. 5.
 On August 10, 2010, Team Red Bull officially announced that Kahne would drive one of their cars for the 2011 NASCAR Sprint Cup season, a tenure that would start in the 2010 season after Kahne was released from RPM.
-Kahne used the number 4 for his Red Bull Toyota, a homage to the number he used in Sprint Cars.
+Kahne used the number 4 for his Red Bull Toyota, an homage to the number he used in Sprint Cars.
 Prior to the acquisition, the No. 4 was made famous by Morgan-McClure Motorsports.
-Kahne won his first pole for Red Bull Racing the year prior at the 2010 season finale at Homestead driving the #83.
+Kahne won his first pole for Red Bull Racing the year prior at the 2010 season finale at Homestead driving the No. 83.
 On June 9, 2011, it was announced that Farmers Insurance Group would sponsor Kahne for 22 races in 2012.
 It was also announced that his current crew chief Kenny Francis will join him at Hendrick.

 Kahne dominated the early stages of the Brickyard 400, but spun late in the race and had to settle for 18th position.
 He led 48 laps, a race-high.

-He did not make it into the 2011 Chase for the Sprint Cup, resting at 21st in points following the cut-off race, the Wonderful Pistachios 400 at Richmond International Raceway on September 10.
+He did not make it into the 2011 Chase for the Sprint Cup, resting at 21st in points following the cut-off race, the Wonderful Pistachios 400 at Richmond International Raceway on September 10, 2011.

 On November 13, 2011, at the newly configured Phoenix International Raceway, Kahne held off Carl Edwards in the closing laps to take his first victory of the season, his first victory for Team Red Bull, and Kahne's first victory in over two years.
-Kahne only led the final 14 laps of the race.
+Kahne only led the final fourteen laps of the race.

-Kahne finished the 2011 season 14th in points behind Clint Bowyer.
+Kahne finished the 2011 season fourteenth in points.